-Action team members serve one-year commitments and:
+Action team members served one-year commitments and:

-Participate in monthly team meetings.
+Participated in monthly team meetings.

-Take action on agreed upon tasks and activities between team meetings.
+Took action on agreed upon tasks and activities between team meetings.

-Contribute to reporting on activities during regular calls, bi-monthly Champion meetings, and the annual Global YEO Summit.
+Contributed to reporting on activities during regular calls, bi-monthly Champion meetings, and the annual Global YEO Summit.

-Promote YEO 2030 activities and progress.
+Promoted YEO 2030 activities and progress.